-If you can receive an NHS bursary for your programme of study you will not be eligible to apply for a loan.
+If you will be in receipt of an NHS bursary for your programme of study you will not be eligible to apply for a loan.

 For further advice, please contact Cardiff Met's Student Advisory Service on

 Teacher Training Grants (for PGCE Courses)

 Government training grants may be available for PGCE Primary and certain PGCE secondary subject areas depending on your undergraduate degree classification.
 There is no need to apply for the grants as they are automatically attached to your place if you are eligible.
 Payment is usually paid on a monthly basis between the October and May in the year of your study.
 For further information please visit: Teacher Training Cymru.

 Welsh PGCE students who choose to stay and study in Wales are also eligible to receive support from the Welsh Government in terms of the Tuition Fee Grant.
 For further information about the grant and to access the relevant PN1 form please visit: